‘vacation itinerary’ by Raisin is a collection of absurd, dangerous, and thought-provoking experiences, intentions, or thoughts.

 The second line continues on into the third of ‘vacation itinerary’.
 The speaker suggests a scenario in which one drinks a mixer with no alcohol in it.
 This phrase is a lot more open than some of the others.
 It provides the reader with an opportunity to consider why someone would do this.

-Continuing on, one of the statements relating to the theme of risky behaviour, “writing math equations in ink”.
+Continuing on, one of the statements relating to the theme of risky behavior, “writing math equations in ink”.
 If someone does this, they are either completely confident they won’t make a mistake, they’ve convinced themselves they are smart enough not to need an eraser, or they simply don’t care.

 Another risky activity follows, “huffing lighter fluid before biking uphill”.
 In this line, regardless of whether or not it was the writer’s intent, there are examples of consonance and alliteration.
 Alliteration with “before biking” and consonance with the ‘f’ sound used in “huffing” and “fluid”.